-If your MemberCard®, Global Payment Card or Collabria Mastercard is lost or stolen, call immediately to report it.
+If your MemberCard® or Collabria Mastercard is lost or stolen, call immediately to report it.
 Even if you think your card has been compromised, please call.

 Lost/Stolen MemberCard® Debit Card

 Churchbridge (306) 896-2797

 Langenburg (306) 743-5215

 Lock’N’Block® is an anti-fraud feature that allows users to lock and unlock their credit union debit cards quickly and conveniently using MemberDirect online banking and the mobile app.
 Members are able to take control and lock their card between uses for security, lock the card instantly before reporting it lost or stolen, and choose what types of transactions will be allowed on their card at all times.
 For more information, please click on the following link

 If your Collabria Mastercard is lost or stolen, please call the following number: